Magnitude-6.2 earthquake jolts parts of Yukon and northwestern B.C.

 Earthquakes over a magnitude of six can cause damage to buildings, even well-built ones.

+Both the National Weather Service in the U.S. and Emergency Info B.C. said the quakes were not expected to trigger a tsunami.

+Yukon Community Services Minister John Streiker said on Twitter that Yukon Energy was working with ATCO to restore power outages and to check dams and substations for damage.

 “It was a pretty good shake,” said Jean, who works at Bernies Gas Station in Whitehorse.
-She would not leave her last name.
+She would not give her last name.

 “At first I thought my fridge was not starting properly.
 My poor old cats got big eyes.